whitemike889/Machapi/README.md

 You may create derivative works provided that your work references the original author and project.

 # POF Legal
-The site POF.com is the property of its respective provider or its licensor and is protected by applicable copyright law, and their terms of service are located [here](http://www.pof.com/terms.aspx), which you must agree to when using this library.
+POF.com is the property of its respective provider or its licensor and is protected by applicable copyright law, and their terms of service are located [here](http://www.pof.com/terms.aspx), which you must agree to when using this library.

 I make no claims of ownership of their content or services.
-This is only an interaction API for use on their site.
+This is only an interaction engine for use on their site that will eventually be expanded to several other sites.